-Julia Longbottom, Consular Director at the FCO, said: “Arranging travel insurance should be at the top of your holiday essentials before heading overseas.
+Julia Longbottom, Consular Director at the FCDO, said: “Arranging travel insurance should be at the top of your holiday essentials before heading overseas.
 Travellers are losing thousands of pounds in medical bills and their families are having to find the money to help cover the cost or even repatriate them.

 “Having the appropriate travel insurance in place will help ensure that you get the support you need, should something go wrong overseas.
 It can make all the difference and allow you to relax and enjoy your holiday.”
 Having a pre-existing medical condition doesn’t mean you won’t be able to get cover, but it’s important you tell your insurer otherwise they won’t be covered.

 Make sure you:

 Many people believe they’re covered just by having a European Health Insurance Card (EHIC) but this only provides access to state medical care in the European Economic Area.